 This wealth is less about the balance in my bank account, and more about the profound gratitude that I can actually feel expand my heart.
-Holy shit, I can’t believe how beautiful his life was.
+Wow, I can’t believe how beautiful his life was.
 And he was a part of my life.
 And I was a part of his.

 My Dido (grandfather) passed away two weeks today.
 This man who helped raise me, who was there at pinnacle and mundane moments alike, who drove me to my soccer games and delivered homemade hot soup right to our door has checked out.
 Sad.